Chart Color Schemes

 Tumbi Umbi is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Tumbi Umbi, found in a study dated "June 2021", had below average cultural diversity with 86.0% of its population born in Australia and 92.0% being citizens.
-English was the language spoken at home by 95.2% of residents.
-Christianity was the predominant religion, accounting for 61.2%, compared to 49.2% across Greater Sydney as per data from "March 2021".
+Tumbi Umbi's cultural diversity was found to be below average, with 86.0% of its population born in Australia and 92.0% being citizens.
+English was spoken exclusively at home by 95.2% of the population.
+Christianity was the predominant religion, comprising 61.2% of Tumbi Umbi's population, compared to 49.2% across Greater Sydney.

 Frequently Asked Questions - Diversity